hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 the same way as Scala collections.
 Thus data access is integrated into Scala without frictions.

-Reactive: Database access is asynchronous and non-blocking from the bottom.
+__Reactive__: Database access is asynchronous and non-blocking from the bottom.
 When you run a database operation (query, insert update or delete) Slick never returns a result.
 Instead it returns a Future of a result.
 Thus Slick is a perfect fit for Scala reactive applications written with Akka or Play.